apache/pekko-grpc/docs/src/main/paradox/buildtools/sbt.md

 ## Passing parameters to the generators

-The sbt plugin for Akka-gRPC uses [ScalaPB](https://scalapb.github.io) and `sbt-protoc`.
+The sbt plugin for Pekko-gRPC uses [ScalaPB](https://scalapb.github.io) and `sbt-protoc`.
 It is possible to tune these libraries if the provided defaults don't suit your needs.

 ### ScalaPB settings